Ottoman architecture: Tile decoration

 The shortage of quality tiles in the 18th century caused Iznik tiles from older buildings to be reused and moved to new ones on multiple occasions.
 Ahmed III and his grand vizier attempted to revive the tile industry by establishing a new workshop between 1719 and 1724 at Tekfursaray in Istanbul.
 Production continued here for a while but the quality was not comparable to earlier Iznik tiles.
 Pottery production also continued and even increased at Kütahya, where new styles developed alongside imitations of older classical Ottoman designs.
 The colours of tiles in this period were mostly turquoise and dark cobalt blue, while a brownish-red, yellow, and a deep green also appeared.
 The background was often discoloured, colours often ran together slightly, and the patterns were typically limited to single tiles.
-The Tekfursaray kilns ceased to function after the Patrona Halil rebellion in 1730, which deposed Ahmed III.
+The Tekfursaray kilns ceased to function after 1730, when the Patrona Halil rebellion deposed Ahmed III.
 Ultimately, tile decoration in Ottoman architecture lost its significance during this century.